BackSpaceTech/open-submitter/docs/articles.md

 Open the GUI and click "Create Article"

 Enter the title, description and body of your article.
+Click Spin Preview to see the results after spinning.

 ![](./img/articles.PNG)